liuzhuang13/anytime/README.md

 ## Train

 There are two configurations for the backbone HRnet model, `w48.yaml` and `w18.yaml` under `experimens/cityscapes`.
-Note that the following commands are for `HRNet-w48` as backbone.
+Note that the following commands are for using `HRNet-w48` as backbone.
 Please change `EXIT.INTER_CHANNEL` to `64` when using `w18` as backbone.

 **Early Exits (EE)**